 California has always been the promise land to many Americans.
 From the luster of making it big in Hollywood to the gorgeous adventurous canvas of the Rocky Mountains or the massive swells of liquid pipe that is produced by the Pacific Ocean.
 Since 1996 another attractor to the massive state’s general acceptance of the use of marijuana.
-Nowadays it seems as though marijuana is topic of most political discussions from policy to its true medical benefits or advancements in quality of life.
+Nowadays it seems as though marijuana is topic of most political discussions from policy to the way people use it in daily life.

 Is it legal?